Last Updated on 30 January 2026 by Cycloscope

 Chapman Cycles (Rhode Island)

-Brian Chapman tries to push the limits of his craftsmanship exploring new technologies while still adhering to a classic aesthetic.
+Brian Chapman pushes the limits of his craftsmanship, exploring new technologies while maintaining a classic aesthetic.
 He tries to get to this new level by seeing the bike as a whole before making the first file stroke.
-With that mental image, he then starts the design and pays attention to the details during the build.
+With that mental image, he begins the design and pays close attention to the details during the build.

-Most of the information about these bicycle frame manufacturers is taken from their own websites.
+Most of the information about these bicycle frame manufacturers comes from their websites.
 This post doesn’t aim to give opinions but to showcase the most complete list possible of custom bicycle builders.
 If you think we missed someone, please let us know in the comments.

 Done dreaming?
 Check out something more wallet-friendly